isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2019-03-08-circles-of-excellence-for-community-success.md

 ---
 layout: post
-title:  Speech by Mr Masagos Zulkifli, Minister-in-charge of Muslim Affairs & Minister for the Environment and Water Resources at the Committee of Supply Debate on 08 March 2019
+title: 'Speech by Mr Masagos Zulkifli, Minister-in-charge of Muslim Affairs & Minister for the Environment and Water Resources at the Committee of Supply Debate on 08 March 2019'
-date:   2019-03-08
+date: 2019-03-08T00:00:00.000Z
 permalink: /media-centre/speeches-and-press-releases/circles-of-excellence-for-community-success

 ---

 ### **Circles of excellence for a community of success**